Nova Southeastern University

 The university was founded in 1964 as the Nova University of Advanced Technology on a former naval outlying landing field built during World War II and first offered graduate degrees in the physical and social sciences.
 In 1994, the university merged with the Southeastern University of the Health Sciences and assumed its current name.

-NSU is classified among "R2: Doctoral Universities – High research activity"; it also classified as a "community engaged" university by the Carnegie Foundation for the Advancement of Teaching.
-The university is accredited by the Southern Association of Colleges and Schools and also has numerous additional specialized accreditations for its colleges and programs.
+Nova Southeastern is accredited by the Southern Association of Colleges and Schools and also has numerous additional specialized accreditations for its colleges and programs.
+It is classified among "R1: Doctoral Universities – Very High research activity" and as a "community engaged" university.

-Nova Southeastern University's intercollegiate athletic teams are collectively known as the Nova Southeastern Sharks and compete in Division II of the National Collegiate Athletic Association.
-The Sharks have won eight NCAA national championships.

 History

 1960s

 The university, originally named Nova University of Advanced Technology, was chartered by the state of Florida on December 4, 1964.
 The name comes from the site where the Nova Education Experiment was conducted, a project funded in part by the Ford Foundation and the federal government with the goal of creating a series of schools spanning elementary to university-level education.
 With an inaugural class of 17 students, the university opened as a graduate school for the social and physical sciences.
 The university was originally located on a campus in downtown Fort Lauderdale but later moved to its current campus in Davie, Florida.
 A portion of the site of this campus was once a naval training airfield during World War II, called the "Naval Outlying Landing Field Forman".
 The remnants of the taxiway surrounding the airfield are still present in the form of roads used on the campus.
 After World War II, the federal government made a commitment to the Forman family, from whom the land was purchased, that the land would only be used for educational purposes.
 This led the land to be used for the creation of the South Florida Education Center, which includes Nova Southeastern University, as well as Broward College, McFatter Technical College, and satellite campuses of Florida Atlantic University and the University of Florida.